Tue February 19, 2013

 GREENHOUSE: My sense is, you know, Charity was just writing on her own, it wasn't signed by three co-workers saying we're describing what things are like in this steakhouse and we're writing this with the intention of trying to improve working conditions.
 My sense is Charity was trying to write a wonderfully literary, Joycean essay that would attract even Reader's Digest.

 Just - and Mari said some very good things.
 I just wanted to add one or two things.
-She said, you know, other(ph) advice for companies - some companies issue social media policies saying, you know, thou shalt not disclose anything confidential.
+She said, you know, of her advice for companies - some companies issue social media policies saying, you know, thou shalt not disclose anything confidential.
 And the labor board says you can't have something so overbroad.

 You know, if you think that discussing another employee's wages or discussing the health plan is confidential, you can't prohibit workers from discussing that.
 But the labor board says, you know, but please, companies, be specific.
 You are allowed to prohibit, you know, writing certain things on social media.
 You're allowed to tell employees you can't divulge trade secrets, you can't divulge when hot new products are going to be introduced.
 You can't talk about the private health details of your co-workers or managers.